 “They recognize that as we grow, we’re going to have to grow our fire department,” he said.

 Medical calls now make up half of all responses for the department.
-After hiring six firefighters to ensure full coverage and cover for members on leave last year, council has given the department money to hire the first two members for a new medical unit.
+After hiring six firefighters to ensure full coverage and cover for members on leave last year, council has given the department money to hire the two members for a medical unit.
 That unit will be expanded in the years to come.

 Beer said the opioid overdose epidemic wasn’t foreseeable in 2010, when the plans were made to boost staffing at Hall 7.